 Like so many industries, the impact of COVID-19 on professional sport has been a seismic one.
 Most notably, the memory of fans in stadiums across much of Europe is becoming a distant one.
 We seem to have been in this parallel world for so many months, that the thought of thousands of people inside a stadium is sometimes difficult to imagine.
 As if the idea of fans, colour and noise reverberating around a sports event was some kind of dream.

 As a result, making money in the sports industry has suddenly moved from being important to absolutely critical – in many cases just to ensure their existence.
 But from this, there is reason for real hope and optimism.
-In sports such as rugby, whose revenues are heavily weighted towards monies received at the gate, we’re starting to see sports organisations thinking more creatively than ever before – as they set about recouping lost revenues.
+Particularly in sports whose revenues are heavily weighted towards monies received at the gate, organisations are starting to have to think more creatively than ever before, as they set about recouping lost revenues.

 The short-term will undoubtedly be difficult, but here at Hoxby we are positive this new innovative spirit will serve the industry well in the longer term.
 And while the sports world was already headed in this direction, the pace of change has been significantly increased in response to the global crisis.